nfergu/memalot/README.md

 ## Hints and Tips

 - If Memalot is running slowly or using a lot of memory, try [filtering](#filtering) to reduce the number of objects that Memalot needs to analyze.
 - If Memalot is taking a long time to find referrers, try setting the `check_referrers` parameter to `False`.
-This will enable you to see what types of objects are leaking, and then potentially apply [filtering][#filtering].
+This will enable you to see what types of objects are leaking, and then potentially apply [filtering](#filtering).
 - Be patient!
 Memalot can be very slow, but it should tell you what you need to know eventually.
 - Memalot can use a lot of memory (but it should not _leak_ memory!).
 Ensure you have plenty of RAM available.
 - If you expect to see referrers for an object but no referrers are found, this may mean one of the following: